hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 Sherpa is equipped with an interface to the NLO library of `MCFM
 <http://mcfm.fnal.gov/>`_ for decdicated processes.
 To enable it,
-MCFM has to be installed and compiled into a single library, libMCFM.a.
-To this end, an installation script is provided in ``AddOns/MCFM/install_mcfm.sh``.
-Please note, due to some process specific changes that are made by the installation script to the MCFM code, only few selected processes of MCFM-6.3 are available through the interface.
+To enable it, MCFM has to be installed and compiled into a single library @code{libmcfm.so} by using the ``-Dwith_library=ON`` flag when configuring MCFM using CMake.

 Finally, your Sherpa compilation has to be configured with the following option: